Contemporary Art Galleries in Quebec: Scene, Artists, and Experiences

 Private Galleries

-Quebec City's private galleries and artist-run centers form the experimental heart of the art scene.
-More agile, riskier, they host projects that institutions cannot or do not wish to support.
+Quebec's private galleries and self-managed artist centers form the experimental heart of the artistic scene.
+More agile, more risky, they host projects that institutions cannot or do not want to support.

-Quebec City has several artist-run centers, a unique model in Quebec and Canada that allows artists to collectively manage their creation and exhibition spaces.
-These centers, often located in converted industrial sites in Saint-Roch or the Lower Town, are artistic laboratories where the most experimental practices are tested, from video installation to performance to digital art.
+Quebec has several self-managed artist centers, a unique model in Quebec and Canada that allows artists to collectively manage their creation and exhibition spaces.
+These centers, often located in repurposed industrial sites in Saint-Roch or Lower Town, are artistic laboratories where the most experimental practices are tested, from video installation to performance and digital art.

 PracticesInstallation, video, performance